rpdecks/biblechallenges/README.md

 ##Tests

+1. You need to seed the test database with some information.
+Run this command:  RAILS_ENV=test rake db:seed (how can we make this easier / automatic?)
-1. Tests should all pass.
+2. Tests should all pass.
 Run them via:  bundle exec rspec spec
-2. New features should be tested, at least on the unit level
+3. New features should be tested, at least on the unit level

 ## Schema explanation